LoganFraser/VoronMods/TridentInvertedElectronics/readme.md

-# This is my top-access electronics bay mod for the Trident
+# Trident Inverted Electronics Bay Mod
 (but can be used for the 2.4 as well with a hinged bed mod)

 # Major update to align with 2.4r2 fan mounts!